swcarpentry/git-novice/02-setup.md

 | Gedit (Linux)      | `$ git config --global core.editor "gedit -s -w"`   |

-Git commands are written `git verb`, where `verb` is what we actually want it to do.
-In this case,
-we're telling Git:

-*   our name and email address,
-*   to colorize output,
-*   what our favorite text editor is, and
-*   that we want to use these settings globally (i.e., for every project),

-The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+The four commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: